 We wonder why mothers feel like they can’t win.
 Why they feel isolated.

-Online communities are at our fingertips.
+New moms groups are at our fingertips online.
 They should be so useful, but instead they end up making us feel like sh*t.

-Instead, I want let you know where I found actual support!
-There are legitimate groups and organizations out there, ready and willing to provide what new moms need.
+So, I want let you know where I found actual support so you can too!
+There are legitimate new moms groups and organizations out there, ready and willing to provide what new moms need.
+Ready to make some mom friends?

 So, Should You Join a New Moms Group on Social Media or Skip It?